-This year’s two-day conference will be held at Beaumont Estate, Windsor, London in the UK, on 22 and 23 October 2019.
-A range of presentations, workshops and panel discussions will look at topics linked to the theme ‘developing the human skills that matter’.
-This is a great opportunity to be a part of the conversation, as well as consider how you can apply new insights and thinking in your school.
+Last year’s two-day conference was held at Beaumont Estate, Windsor, London in the UK, on 22 and 23 October 2019.
+A range of presentations, workshops and panel discussions looked at topics linked to the theme ‘developing the human skills that matter’.
+It's a great opportunity to be a part of the conversation, as well as consider how you can apply new insights and thinking in your school.

 As part of Open Ideas at Pearson, which shares independent insights on the big unanswered questions in education, we work with some of the best minds in education – from teachers and technologists, to researchers and big thinkers – to bring their ideas and insights to a wider audience.
 The conference will connect with some of this work.

-Prior to PALF, Owen worked as a consultant to ed-tech start-ups in Latin America, an associate at McKinsey & Co, and as Teach for America corps member in post-Katrina New Orleans.
+Prior to Pearson, Owen worked as a consultant to ed-tech startups in Latin America, an associate at McKinsey & Co., and as Teach for America corps member in post-Katrina New Orleans.

 Owen holds a dual MBA/MA at the University of Michigan, where he focuses on statistics, education technology, and impact investing.
-He is currently pursuing a PhD at the University of Oxford, focusing on Artificial Intelligence in education, while continuing his role at PALF.
+He is currently pursuing a PhD at the University of Oxford, focusing on Artificial Intelligence in education, while continuing his role at the Pearson Affordable Learning Fund.
 His research focuses on the potential that recent advances in ‘data science’ have for improving the analysis of student-level educational performance, specifically how large scale assessment of early-stage literacy in low and middle income countries and recent advances in communication technology and artificial intelligence can be used to improve them

 Author of the Problem Solvers